 To date, I still have LOTS to work on!
 The website is an ever evolving project and I need to get going on my Business Plan.
 I’m also test trading the rentals side of the business to gather feedback whilst working out the logistics of delivery and payment.
 I’m busy working on recipes too to use at events and planning how best to get everything done on the day as well as ordering supplies!
 Then I’m posting on the blog around twice a week which is part of the Education side of things!

-…I will always be looking for feedback and opportunities to work with brands that align with the BM//B goals so feel free to share with me here or contact, through the BM//B website or via my social media channels!
+…I will always be looking for feedback and opportunities to work with brands that align with the BM//B goals so feel free to share with me here or via my social media channels!

 I’m so excited for this journey and even more excited to share it all with you!!